maviddoerdijk/bsc-thesis/exp/README.md

 In this file, you can see specific steps that were taken to find out how the problem of using future data in z-score can be fixed.

+## train_kalman_filter.ipynb

+See more in detail the thought process and results for Kalman Filters.

 ## plot_styleguide.ipynb

 Was originally meant as a styleguide, but for now merely using `plt.style.use('seaborn-v0_8')` is good enough.
 Any future experimentations with plots will be done in this notebook.